The filmmaker is producing a documentary on the environmental impact of the island on the surrounding areas of Detroit and Windsor.

 The marshy peninsula of land was a part of Ecorse Township before it became the city of River Rouge.
-In unrecorded time, the land was rumored to have been an ancient burial site for a number of native American tribes who were known to inhabit the area.
+In unrecorded time, the land was rumored to be an ancient burial site for a number of native American tribes known to inhabit the area.

-Samuel Zug and his wife Anna hoped to build a mansion on the island, but after ten years they decided that the marshland and natural sulfur spring on the site proved too much for them to endure.
+Samuel Zug and his wife Anna built a home on the island, but after ten years they decided that the marshland and natural sulfur spring on the site proved too much for them to endure.
 The Zugs surrendered the land to the red fox, water fowl, muskrats, and mosquitoes.
 The croaking frogs and singing insects were left to serenade the damp night air because the island was virtually uninhabitable.

 |Short Cut Canal at bottom of map was Mud Run.|